aljoxo/Arisen/README.md

 ### Anniversary Edition

-Apotheosis is on a [downgraded](https://www.nexusmods.com/skyrimspecialedition/mods/57618) version (1.5.97) of Skyrim.
+Arisen is on a [downgraded](https://www.nexusmods.com/skyrimspecialedition/mods/57618) version (1.5.97) of Skyrim.
 As stated at the top of this document, it **does require** the paid update.